 Of course, there are must-see spots you simply cannot miss out, including those we tell you about in the article “what to do on the weekend in Granada”.
 You also can find our selection of must-see spots in the “what to see in Granada” section.

 Although this article focuses more on the logistics, it’s good to have a rough idea of what you want to visit before you arrive, so you can plan your trip around this.
-If you have any questions, we’ll be available to help you at our CICERONE Costumer Service Centre-Shop, located at San Jerónimo 10, Street.
-If you’d prefer, you can send us an email at firstname.lastname@example.org.
+If you have any questions, we’ll be available to help you on the phone and WhatsApp at 607691676.
+You can also email us to firstname.lastname@example.org.
 We’re here for whatever you need.

 How to get to Granada